Project

 Version 0.5 of LDV Tools released

-Added by Evgeny Novikov about 10 years ago
+Added by Evgeny Novikov almost 11 years ago

 The major feature of this release is a control groups based resource manager aimed to limit and to count resource consumption of verifiers.
 Linux control groups allow to perform very accurate measurements without any noticeable overhead.
 Other important changes are as follows: